Draft Blakehurst and Kogarah Bay Wards Flood Study

 You can download and read the full draft report here: Blakehurst and Kogarah Bay Wards Overland Flow Flood Study

-You can view and download a collection of maps of the local area, annotated with flood study information.
+You can still view and download a collection of maps of the local area, annotated with flood study information.
+Please note that these maps are based on the draft flood study and may be updated with revised information once the study is finalised.
 You can view and download the following maps:

 Please note: these maps are large files (approximately 150MB)